 In Wales, where the legislation was introduced in 2014, a person is deemed unfit if they have:-

 - Committed any offence involving fraud or other dishonesty, violence, firearms or drugs or any offence listed in Schedule 3 to the Sexual Offences Act 2003.

 - Practised unlawful discrimination, harassment or victimisation contrary to the Equality Act 2010.

 - Contravened any provision of the law relating to housing (including mobile homes) or landlord and tenant.

-This date is not however the effective date for the implementation of the new legislation, it simply enables the detailed regulations to be debated by both Houses following which the Government response to the consultation carried out in 2019 will be published and the required regulations laid, when parliamentary time allows.
-Whilst this is progress or sorts there is seemingly still a long way to go.
+This data is not, however, the effective date for the implementation of the new legislation; it simply enables the detailed regulations to be debated by both Houses, following which the Government response to the consultation carried out in 2019 will be published, and the required regulations laid, when parliamentary time allows.
+Whilst this is the progress of sorts, there is seemingly a long way to go.

 If you want to stay up to date with the Park Home Owners JUSTICE Campaign and their lobbying activities, please click here.